 Students may enroll for a directed study course to pursue an area of interest under the guidance of a faculty member.
 In extraordinary cases, a regular course may be offered to a student as a reader.
 Use of these courses is highly restricted and reserved for students of demonstrated competence and who have shown the ability to work independently.
 These courses are not appropriate for student convenience in scheduling.
-Approval by the Program Director is required.
+Recommendation by the Program Director and approval by the Dean are required.